GoodRequest/GoodPagerIndicator/README.md

 7. **indicator_interpolator** : interpolator to be used for computing dot diameter.
 Recommended values are `linear` and `accelerate`

 ## ToDo's
-1. Separate indicator as library
-2. Enable turn on/off swipe gestures
+1. Enable turn on/off swipe gestures
-3. Enable turn on/off click gestures
+2. Enable turn on/off click gestures
-4. Resolve in-project ToDo-s (questioning performance)
+3. Resolve in-project ToDo-s (questioning performance)
-5. Implement other visuals
+4. Implement other visuals